I was was born and raised in Switzerland and began my ‘informal’ practice about 1984 and started the ‘formal’ practice of yoga in 1992.

 I have the privilege of continuing my development and studies with my own personal practice, retreats, workshops and satsangs.

 Since 2005 I have been studying extensively with Satyananda, a Self-realised master from the Ramana Maharshi lineage.
-His work inspires me enormously and guids me to deeper into my core of who I am.
+His work inspires me enormously and guides me into a deeper understanding of who I am.

 Since 2001 I have been teaching internationally as well as in a variety of UK settings like sports centres, local schools and prisons, and for drug and homeless oganisations.